SanketGohel/Telecom-churn-analysis/README.md

 Variable  | Description
 --------- |-------------
-Churn     | Customers who left within the last month Phone,    | Services that each customer has signed up for Multiple lines, internet | Services that each customer has signed up for Online security, online backup | Services that each customer has signed up for Device protection, tech support, and streaming TV and movies | Services that each customer has signed up for
+Churn     | Customers who left within the last month Phone    | Services that each customer has signed up for Multiple lines, internet | Services that each customer has signed up for Online security, online backup | Services that each customer has signed up for Device protection, tech support, and streaming TV and movies | Services that each customer has signed up for